(~kqr) a@xkqr.org *

 Expertise

-Be it in F#, Python, C#, Perl, Java, awk, Ada, Haskell, Common Lisp, or plain posix shell scripts, I can probably do it.
+Be it in F#, Python, C#, Perl, Java, awk, Ada, Emacs Lisp, or plain posix shell scripts, I can probably do it.
+(These days, even PowerShell – I never thought that day would arrive!)

 Over 12 years of experience running Linux (primarily Debian-based and rhel derivatives), both professionally and for my personal computers.
-Home server and network running Freebsd for the past few years.
-I happily analyse peformance issues with ebpf and dtrace.
+I happily analyse peformance issues with ebpf.

 Enthusiasm